Obbaron/dotfiles-et-al/README.md

 ### 8. `commands`

-- **Purpose:** run arbitrary shell commands, with optional idempotency guards.
+- **Purpose:** do whatever wasn't important enough to deserve its own first-class abstraction.
 - **Fields:** `{ run, desc, cwd, creates, unless, sudo }`.
   - `run`: the command (executed via `sh -c`, so pipes and redirects work).
   - `desc`: a human-readable label for logs.